Constraining the modified friction in gravitational wave propagation with precessing black hole binaries: Redshift distribution of host galaxies

 \subsection{Errorbox construction}

-From the Bayesian analysis of the injected 20 precessing events using \texttt{Bilby} as described in Sec.
-III, we obtained both the estimations of the uncertainties of the luminosity distance and sky location for each event.
-With both the uncertainties, $\Delta \ln(d_{L})$ of luminosity distance and $\Delta \theta^{2}$ of the spatial localization, we define a rectangular error box in the spatial domain where a GW is pinpointed, noting that events at greater luminosity distances correspond to larger error boxes\cite{14,17}.
+From the Bayesian analysis of the injected 20 precessing events using \texttt{Bilby} as described in Sec.~\ref{s3}, we obtained both estimations of the uncertainties of the luminosity distance and sky location for each event.
+With both the uncertainties, $\Delta \ln(d_{L})$ of luminosity distance and $\Delta \theta^{2}$ of the spatial localization, we define a rectangular error box in the spatial domain where a GW is pinpointed, noting that events at greater luminosity distances correspond to larger error boxes.

+This cuboid error box is conceptually similar to the one used in the statistical dark siren approach of EMRI analysis with LISA data \cite{16}, where redshift information is extracted statistically from a population of galaxies inside a spatial error region.
+In our case, the box is constructed using the 1$\sigma$ posterior uncertainties of $\ln d_L$ and angular localization (RA, Dec) obtained from full Bayesian parameter estimation using \texttt{Bilby}, instead of analytic scaling formulas.

+We note that our approach implicitly assumes that the posterior distribution in each of these directions is approximately Gaussian, and that the joint distribution factorizes into independent components along the three spatial axes.
+This approximation enables a computationally efficient statistical cross-matching with galaxy catalogs.
+Although real posteriors can exhibit skewness or correlations, we find that the cuboid box adequately encloses the high-posterior-density region in most cases.
+To illustrate our method, we show in Fig.~\ref{fig:posterior_box} the posterior distribution of Event A in the plane of $\ln d_L$ and RA.
+The red rectangle denotes the $1\sigma$ cuboid error box based on the marginalized standard deviations.
+We find that although the posterior distribution exhibits mild asymmetry, the box captures the main posterior support region, confirming the practicality of this approach.

+In addition, we provide in Fig.~\ref{fig:posterior_box_3d} a three-dimensional visualization of the spatial distribution of galaxies within the cuboid error box for Event B. The axes correspond to RA, Dec, and $\ln d_L$ (or equivalently redshift), and each black dot denotes a galaxy selected from the GLADE+ catalog that falls within the $1\sigma$ bounds of the posterior uncertainties.
+This representation serves to emphasize the spatial clustering of galaxies within the localization volume.
+The elongated structure along the line-of-sight direction is evident and reflects the typically larger uncertainty in luminosity distance compared to sky localization.
+Such plots confirm that even with approximate box-based modeling, the galaxy distribution within the localization volume retains rich information about the redshift structure, which can be exploited in our statistical inference of modified gravity parameters.

 Within this framework, we postulate that the redshift of each galaxy within the error box has an equal probability of occurrence \cite{16}.
+After locating the error box at the GW source, we meticulously traversed all the data in GLADE+ to identify all conceivable galaxies within the designated error box.
+The numbers of the host galaxies for the 20 events are within a range of 15 to 2000, a testament to the high-precision spatial localization afforded by the collective prowess of the four-detector array.